Updated November 2020

 - Purchase price

 - Inspection fees

 - Property transfer tax (This amount is paid by the buyer.
 It’s 1% of the first 100,000 CAD plus 2% of the remaining balance)

 You are definitely going to want financial protection against theft, fire, and other unforeseen events that may damage your property or personal belongings.
 On top of that, when applying for a mortgage, lenders are going to ask that you present proof of homeowner’s insurance for your property.

-For a non-resident, obtaining insurance is sometimes difficult and quite expensive, but given its relevance in the above situations, you should consider finding ways to obtain one.
+For a non-resident, obtaining insurance is sometimes difficult and quite expensive, but given its relevance in the above situations, you should consider finding ways to obtain a policy.
 Note that unlike auto car insurance, homeowner’s insurance is not mandatory in Canada.

-Insurance brokers are a great alternative to personally visiting insurance companies.
+Insurance brokers are a great alternative to personally contacting multiple insurance companies.
 Most of them represent a number of insurance companies and are ready to share information about the available choices.

 However, if you opt to deal directly with an insurer, make sure to obtain several insurance quotes and all the necessary information before proceeding to make an offer.
 Sites like OmbudService or Lowest Rates serve as insurance finders where you can search and compare different insurance providers across Canada.
 You can look for one online as well.